 The archaeological sites found in Mesa Verde are some of the most notable and best preserved in the United States.
 Archaeologists study the ancient dwellings of Mesa Verde, in part, by making comparisons between the Ancestral Pueblo people and their contemporary indigenous descendants who still live in the Southwest.
 Twenty-four Native American tribes have an ancestral affiliation with sites in the Mesa Verde area.

-The first pueblos were started around 650 CE but most people lived in pithouses for another couple hundred years.
+The first pueblos (marking the beginning of the Pueblo I period) were probably started around 650 CE but most people still lived in pithouses for another couple hundred years.
 There might have been about 1,500 people on the mesa when new varieties of beans and corn were introduced around 700 CE.
 By 850 CE, more than half the people on the mesa lived in stone dwellings above ground.
-Most pithouses had become kivas for one ceremony or another.
-Maybe half of the interior space of a pueblo was for grain storage as the people tried to hoard enough grain to last at least three years.
+Most remaining pithouses had become either kivas for one ceremony or another or storage rooms for food.
+Maybe half of the interior space of a pueblo was used for grain storage as the people tried to hoard enough grain to last through at least three years in case of drought.
 By about 860 CE, there were around 8,000 people living in the Mesa Verde area but by 880, the population was in steady decline: the irregular rainfall had turned against the people and they were too dependent on it.
-The majority of people at Mesa Verde migrated south and took up residence in Chaco Canyon.
-In 950 CE, the archaeological time clock turned over: Pueblo I became Pueblo II.
+The majority of people at Mesa Verde migrated south and took up residence around Chaco Canyon.
+In 950 CE, by scientific agreement, the archaeological time clock turned over: Pueblo I became Pueblo II.